ryanatkn/svelte-snake-sports/readme.md

 - it's responsive to smaller screens but doesn't have good mobile controls yet
 - some of the code is still very rough from the port, I just tried to ship gameplay asap
+- some of the code has experimental patterns that I wouldn't recommend

 ## what